Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint deletes a Specific Event Appearance.
+This endpoint deletes a specific Event Appearance.

 ### HTTP Request